Overview of Microsoft 365 groups in Microsoft Graph

 As the number of groups created within an organization begins to grow, Microsoft Graph supports the ability to govern the usage and lifecycle of the group.
 You can enforce group policies across all groups within an organization.
 You can use the Microsoft Graph API to:

-- Configure a broad range of group policy settings that help define behaviors, such as automatically deleting groups unless they are renewed by an owner and enforcing naming policies on Office 365 groups.
+- Configure a broad range of group policy settings that help define behaviors, such as automatically deleting groups unless they are renewed by an owner and enforcing naming policies on Microsoft 365 groups.

 - Renew groups that are about to expire to allow team members to continue with collaboration and accessing content.
 If the group is not renewed according to the established expiration policy, the group is automatically deleted.